railsuser2014/openobject-doc-book-en/source/book/2/2_6_Comms/2_6_Comms_msword.rst

 The module for connecting Microsoft Word is also found in the list of Open ERP modules at http://openerp.com.
 Once it's been downloaded install the file \ ``tiny_word_plugin-X.exe``\  .

-When the program is installed, you must run Microsoft Word and configure the parameters that will enable you to access the Open ERP server from Word.
-Click the menu :menuselection:`Tools --> Tiny ERP options`.
+When the program is installed, you must run Microsoft Word and configure the parameters that enable you to access the Open ERP server from Word.
+Click the menu :menuselection:`Tools --> Open ERP options`.

 .. figure::  images/word_menu.png